oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/remove-pdb/remove-pdb.md

     Scroll down the page.
 Under **Container Database Host Credentials**, select the *Named* Credential option, if not already selected.
 Click **Next** to proceed.

-1. In the Unplug PDB Destination page, select the type of PDB template you want to generate for unplugging the PDB, and the location where you want to store it.
+1. On the Unplug PDB Destination page, select the type of PDB template you want to generate for unplugging the PDB, and the location where you want to store it.
 The PDB template consists of all data files and the metadata XML file.

 	 ![PDB Template Location](./images/unplug-pdb-06-template-location.png " ")